-Students must submit a copy of their written proposal to their thesis committee and the department (ges2@rice.edu) prior to the date of their proposal defense.
+Students must submit a copy of their written proposal to their thesis committee and the department via canvas (https://canvas.rice.edu/courses/35731/assignments | Thesis Proposal Submission) prior to the date of their proposal defense.

 Oral Component

 The thesis proposal defense should be presented in person with all committee members physically present.
 In extenuating circumstances, the student's advisor may authorize a student to present their thesis proposal using a hybrid or virtual platform.